-All Smiles Dental Care is located in Hornchurch in the London Borough of Havering and provides predominantly NHS and some private treatment to patients of all ages.
+Dagenham Dental is located on Dagenham Heathway in the London Borough of Barking and Dagenham and provides predominantly NHS and some private treatment to patients of all ages.

 There is level access for people who use wheelchairs and those with pushchairs.
 Car parking spaces, including some for patients with disabled badges, are available near the practice.